Safety in Ghana

 Driving at night is not recommended, nor is driving between cities on main ‘highways’.
 Expats should be aware of dangerous overtaking by other motorists at all times.

 Police in Ghana are known to be quite corrupt and rarely enforce traffic laws.
 Traffic lights in Ghana are also usually broken, making for harrowing intersections.
 Expats driving in Ghana should exercise extreme caution and drive defensively at all times.
 It is often worth buying (or negotiating as part of a contract package) a large SUV that has a high standard of safety.

-As child safety seats are not commonly used by locals, it is a good idea for expats with young children to bring a children's car sear from overseas.
+As child safety seats are not commonly used by locals, it is a good idea for expats with young children to bring a children's car seat from overseas.

 Emergency services in Ghana

 Expats generally cannot rely on police, fire and ambulance services in Ghana.
 All of these services are underfunded and under-resourced.
 The fire service often has no water in its vehicles and there are only a few operating ambulances in the cities.
 In rural areas, this situation is even worse.

 The West African Rescue Association (WARA) is a private company operating in Ghana that provides emergency services and works with BUPA and other international travel insurance agencies, particularly in cases where medical evacuation from Ghana is required.